jara001/f1tenth-rules/rules_v3.md

 - Practice track should contain all track features used during the competition, but its layout may differ.
     - When the layout differs, there must be another practice session before the actual race to allow the teams to map the track.

-_Note: Racing violations are not applied here._

-_Note: Penalties are not the same as violations._

 ### Practice variants

-_Note: I will do variants in this way.
-They might show differently based on your CSS, but they should be quite minimal; "list-like"._

 A list of possible practice variants follows.
 Competition rules specify which of them apply.